aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

 ---
 layout: post
-title: K-Nearest Neighbor For Dummies
+title: K-Nearest Neighbors For Dummies
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/KnnClassification.svg/1920px-KnnClassification.svg.png
 subtitle: Data Science Blog #3
 ---

 # Introduction
-One of the best algorithms to start with when beginning to learn about machine learning is the K-nearest neighbor algorithm or K-NN.
-K-nearest neighbor is considered by many people the simplest algorithms someone can learn.
+One of the best algorithms to start with when beginning to learn about machine learning is the K-nearest neighbors algorithm or K-NN.
+K-nearest neighbors is considered by many people the simplest algorithms someone can learn.
 In this blog, I will be discussing the following questions:
-  * What is K-nearest neighbor?
+  * What is K-nearest neighbors?
   * How does it work?
-  * How do I create a K-nearest neighbor model?
+  * How do I create a K-nearest neighbors model?
-  * What are the use cases for a K-nearest neighbor model?
+  * What are the use cases for a K-nearest neighbors model?

-By the end of the day, you should be able to answer to yourself all these questions and even hopefully code your very own K-nearest neighbor model.
+By the end of the day, you should be able to answer to yourself all these questions and even hopefully code your very own K-nearest neighbors model.

-# What is K-nearest neighbor?
+# What is K-nearest neighbors?
-K-nearest neighbor is a machine learning algorithm used most of the time for classifying new data.
-K-NN is good at classifying new data because it is a supervised machine learning algorithm which means that it requires labeling for each row of data.
+K-nearest neighbors is a machine learning algorithm used most of the time for classifying new data.
+K-NN is good at classifying new data because it is a supervised machine learning algorithm which means it requires labeling for each row of data.
 When training data is passed into a K-NN model, the training data does not get modified, it's simply stored into the model for it to be used for predictions.
-Now we know what is K-nearest neighbor is, how does it work?
+Now we know what is K-nearest neighbors is, how does it work?

 # How does the algorithm work?
+K-nearest neighbors works by getting the euclidian distance from a test point to the k closest points to the test point.
+K-NN specifies how many neighbors to pick by using the letter k and k is defined by the user of the model.

 ![test](/img/KNN_graph_2.png)

-K-nearest neighbor works by getting the euclidian distance from a test point to the k closest points to the test point.
-K-NN specifies how many neighbors to pick by using the letter k and k is defined by the user of the model.
 In the data visualization above, the red point is a data point from the test dataset and since k is set to five, it will get the five closest points to the test point which is what the red lines are pointing to.
 Once the k closest points have been identified and selected, a voting process starts to determine what class to identify the test point.
 Since all the points that were selected were from the Iris-setosa class, the red test point predicted class is the Iris-setosa class.
 If for example, there was three Iris-setosa points and two Iris-virginica points, the predicted class would be Iris-setosa.
 Iris-setosa was the predicted class because there was more points selected for Iris-setosa then there was for Iris-virginica which is all determined by the algorithm's voting process.
 To prevent having ties in the voting process (ex: k=2, 1 Iris-setosa, 1 Iris-virginica), it is best practice to pick an odd number for k so that there cannot be a tie in the classes selected.
-Now that we know what K-nearest neighbor is and how the algorithm works, we can now begin coding the model from scratch.
+Now that we know what K-nearest neighbors is and how the algorithm works, we can now begin coding the model from scratch.

-# How do I create a K-nearest neighbor model?
+# How do I create a K-nearest neighbors model?
 Before we start coding, lets plan out what we need to code:
   * A class to hold our built K-NN model
     * two variables two hold our X_train and y_train